 Tests and treatments

-If your doctor diagnoses a heart attack, they will use a variety of tests and treatments, depending on the cause.
+If your doctor diagnoses a heart attack, they’ll use a variety of tests and treatments, depending on the cause.

 If you’ve had a heart attack, your doctor may recommend a procedure (surgery or nonsurgical).
 Procedures can relieve pain and help prevent another heart attack from occurring.